-Each school board participating in the state allocation of funds for current operation of schools must levy the millage set for its RLE taxes.
+Each school board participating in the state allocation of funds for the current operation of schools must levy the millage set for its Required Local Effort (RLE).
 The Legislature set the statewide amount of \$7.9 billion as the RLE contribution from counties for 2019-20.
-Each district's share of the state total of required local effort is determined by a statutory procedure initiated by certification of the property tax valuations by the Department of Revenue of each district.
+Each district's share of the state total of RLE is by determined а statutorv procedure initiated by certification of each district's property tax valuations by the Department of Revenue.